maxrchung/THRUSTIN/README.md

 (Chieftain-only) Unbans the given IP address from the THRUSTIN server.

 ##### `.c(hief)t(ain) (NewAdministratorHere)`
 (Chieftain-only) By itself, `.chieftain` shall show a list of all chieftains in the server.
 With an argument, you will attempt to appoint the targetted Name as a Chieftain.
-Note that we use `.ch` because `.c` is for `.chief` and damn I'm no so sure if I want to make these too closely related anymore, but whatever.
+Note that we use `.ct` because `.c` is for `.chief` and damn I'm no so sure if I want to make these too closely related anymore, but whatever.

 ##### `.u(n)c(hieftain) NewAdministratorNoLonger`
 (Chieftain-only) Removes the selected Chieftain as a chieftain.